 If you actually do a split batch test and pitch one carboy with regular brewer’s yeast and the other with baker’s yeast, you’ll see that during fermentation the krausen looks bigger with the latter.
 Why?

-Well, brewer’s yeast has been cultivated and selected to produce more ethanol a less carbon dioxide because those are the qualities brewer’s needed.
+Well, brewer’s yeast has been cultivated and selected to produce more ethanol a less carbon dioxide because those are the qualities brewer’s need.

 However, baker’s don’t need the booze in the bread but they do want more CO2, so that’s why you’ll get a much more carbonated beer with baker’s yeast.

-If you are having issues with your beer being too carbonated or even have exploding bottles, check out my article on how to fix this here.
+If you are having issues with your beer being too carbonated or even having exploding bottles, check out my article on how to fix this here.

 What beer varieties will baker’s yeast work best with?